iambrainstorming/iambrainstorming.github.io/src/chapters/how-avrit-learning-solves-our-education-puzzle.md

 Parents and tuition teachers, although dedicated, are not necessarily experts in curriculum design.
 This gap in expertise underscores the need for a centralized board or governance structure to provide comprehensive recommendations and guidelines.
 What we need is a redesign of the curriculum framework and governance to keep students in the feedback loop.

-## Homeschooling during COVID times was a dystopian chaos
+## Homeschooling during COVID-19 times was a dystopian chaos

 Homeschooling during the COVID-19 pandemic brought about a dystopian chaos for many families.
 The conventional school experience, characterized by lively classrooms and face-to-face interactions, underwent a stark transformation.
 With children confined to their homes, a significant portion of their daily lives revolved around staring at screens, primarily mobile devices, for extended periods.
 This shift not only altered the nature of education but also disrupted the fundamental aspects of childhood.